Create multiple campaigns

 • rewardToken: In checksum format

-• distributionChainId: The chain where the rewards will be distributed
+• distributionChainId: The chain where rewards will be distributed

 Payload Generation